demergent-labs/blog/introducing-azle-and-demergent-labs.md

 }
 ```

 That's a database folks.
 One `dfx deploy --network ic` and you have exposed a simple database to the world.

 The vision of the IC is to make web applications this easy to write.
-Eventually we will have unbounded scalability, near unhackability, and everything you want and need from a cloud platform, while focusing on the logic of your code.
+Eventually we hope to have unbounded scalability, near unhackability, and everything you might want and need from a cloud platform.

 Asking developers to learn an entirely new language that itself is new (Motoko) is a very hard ask.
 It's a burden, it's a barrier, it's a hindrance to adoption of the IC.
 Asking developers to learn a difficult low-level language (Rust) is also a very hard ask.
 Not that some developers will not choose to learn Motoko or Rust, many will and have.
 But there is now an alternative, which is to reuse the languages and skills that many developers already cherish.